Now target is set - let's get making!

 - and last to move whole leg 'sideways' - 'the shoulder' (direct drive)

 Shoulder servo is going to be fixed to the 'chassis' and will rotate 'the shoulder's' servo perpendicular to the robot's body - along Y axis.
 Shoulder's servo, along the thigh servo is going to move leg along the X axis - front and back.

-As it is the aim is to have as much mass of the leg concentrated at the 'hip' along the axis of the shoulder servo, I've decided to move servo that would drive knee higher up and flat against 'shin'.
-This can be looked as innovation over many (miniature) servo based robots which are described on the Internet that usually have all their servos at joins as direct drive.
+As the aim is to have as much mass of the leg concentrated at the 'hip' along the axis of the shoulder servo, I've decided to move servo that would drive knee higher up and flat against 'shin'.
+This can be looked as innovation over many (miniature) servo based robots which are described on the Internet that usually have all their servos at joints as direct drive.

-Because of size (and, as shown in previous post, having excess of 9g servos) we went with what is normally called a micro servos - HX900 alike 9g servos or servos which are normally 22mm wide and 12mm deep (their height vary).
+Because of size (and, as shown in previous post, having excess of 9g servos) we went with what is normally called a micro servo - HX900 alike 9g servos or servos which are normally 22mm wide and 12mm deep (their height vary).